| 2022/3 | 2023/3 | 2024/3 | 2025/3 | 2026/3 | |

 Total Assets

-While we posted increases in cash on hand and deposits, we saw decreases in buildings, structures, and land holdings.
-This resulted in total assets of JPY 37,395 million, a decrease of JPY 3,486 million compared to the end of the previous fiscal period.
+While we posted increases in accounts receivable, goodwill, and trademark rights, we saw decreases in buildings, structures, and land holdings.
+This resulted in total assets of JPY 36,940 million, a decrease of JPY 455 million compared to the end of the previous fiscal period.

 Total Liabilities

-Total liabilities were JPY 25.2 billion, a decrease of JPY 1,035 million compared to the end of the previous fiscal period.
-This change was, due to factors such as decreases in deferred tax liabilities, as well as in short- and long-term loans payable and deposits, despite increases in asset retirement obligations.
+Total liabilities were JPY 25,136 million, a decrease of JPY 64 million compared to the end of the previous fiscal period.
+This change was due to factors such as decreases in deferred tax liabilities and long-term borrowing, despite increases in short-term loans payable.

 Net Assets

-As a result of the accounting of net losses for the current fiscal period that can be attributed to parent-company shareholders due to increases in impairment losses and payment expenses borne, accumulated earnings decreased.
-Net assets were JPY 12,195 million, a decrease of JPY 2,451 million compared to the previous fiscal period, with a capital-to-asset ratio of 30.5% (down from 33.7% at the end of the previous fiscal period).
+As a result of an increase in non-controlling interests and net profits for the current fiscal period that can be attributed to parent-company shareholders, retained earnings increased.
+However, due to dividend payments from capital surplus and a decrease in unrealized gains on available-for-sale securities, net assets were JPY 11,804 million, a decrease of JPY 390 million compared to the previous fiscal period, with a capital-to-asset ratio of 27.3% (down from 30.5% at the end of the previous fiscal period).